act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 #### Inapplicable Example 3

-A page, where CSS media query styles targeting `orientation` is applied to an element that is not visible.
+A page where CSS [transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) property is applied to an element that is not [visible](#visible).

 ```html
 <html lang="en">